SableRaf/p5js_nanoKontrol2/README.md

 ## Frequently asked questions

-### Why does it only work with the nanoKONTROL2?
+### Is this for making music?

+No (unless you want it to be).

+Although MIDI controllers are often used for music production, this library is not audio-specific.
+It lets you use the controller's sliders, knobs, buttons, and LEDs as input and output devices for any p5.js sketch.

+For example, you could use a slider to control the speed of an animation or the size of an object, or use toggle buttons to switch different effects on and off.
+It's all up to you.

+If you want to use p5.js for audio, check out [p5.sound](https://p5js.org/reference/p5.sound/) or [tone.js](https://tonejs.github.io/).

+### Is this library compatible with other MIDI controllers?

+No.

-I have a [Korg nanoKONTROL2](https://www.korg.com/us/products/computergear/nanokontrol2/) and I wanted to use it in my p5.js sketches :)
+The [Korg nanoKONTROL2](https://www.korg.com/us/products/computergear/nanokontrol2/) is the only MIDI controller I own, and I wanted to use it in my p5.js sketches :)

 This is also a choice to keep the project scope small.

 If you want to use a different MIDI controller with p5.js, you can use [WebMidi.js v3](https://webmidijs.org/) directly.

 ## AI Disclosure